Wedding Flowers 101, Part 2: Do I need a florist for my wedding flowers?

 An A La Carte menu will list the designs you can choose from for your ceremony or reception, to be created by a professional floral designer.
 But those designs will just need to be picked up, usually on the morning of your wedding.

-You cover the logistics of getting your flowers from Point A to Point B; your designer does all of the work of sourcing the flowers and materials, conditioning each stem to be event-ready, and creating breathtaking designs with a practiced eye and hand.
+You cover the logistics of getting your flowers from Point A to Point B; your designer handles sourcing the flowers and materials, conditioning each stem to be event-ready, creating breathtaking designs with a practiced eye and hand, and packaging it all in a way that makes every diy task easy.

 And being a farmer-florist, I take things one step further by offering color palette themes of our seasonally-sourced flowers.
 My designs use locally grown flowers first and foremost for incomparable freshness and beauty.